acottone/ca-hospital-analysis/analysis/README.md

 ## Outlier Detection

+The number of outliers in the dataset was detected using the function `detect_outliers` which utilizes the Interquartile Range (IQR) method to identify outliers in the numeric columns.
+21,869 rows were identified to contain outliers in the dataset, making up 24.36% of the data.

+Example: Alameda Hospital in Alameda County had a risk-adjusted rate of 17.1 for acute stroke

 Total number of outliers detected: 21869

 |     | year                |   oshpd_id | county   | hospital         | performance_measure                  |   #_of_cases |   #_of_adverse_events |   risk_adjusted_rate | hospital_rating   |